-It tells the story of Ben Walker (Sorbo), who abandoned his college sweetheart Wendy (Swanson), and his calling to be a ily life is good.

-preacher, for a high paying executive job in the city.
+It tells the story of Ben Walker (Sorbo), who abandoned his college sweetheart Wendy (Swanson), preacher, for a high paying executive job in the city.

 Then along comes towtruck driver Mike (Ratzenberger), an angel sent to show Ben what his life would have looked like if he'd followed his true calling.